 NASA plans to flight-test the concept at small scale in spring 2017 using a drone.
 In parallel, the SAW team plans to ground-test a full-scale structure with the SAW mechanism integrated into the wing of an unidentified target aircraft, to pave the way for a full flight demonstration.

-* As discussed by a note from AVIATION WEEK Online ("SkunkWorks' Robots Will Inspect LMH-1 Airship Envelope" by Graham Warwick, 2 August 2016), while Lockheed Martin is pushing forward on getting the LMH-1 airship flying -- this machine having been last discussed here in 2016 -- the company is also attending to support systems for manufacture and maintenance of the airship.
+* As discussed by a note from AVIATION WEEK Online ("SkunkWorks' Robots Will Inspect LMH-1 Airship Envelope" by Graham Warwick, 2 August 2016), while Lockheed Martin is pushing forward on getting the LMH-1 airship flying -- this machine having been last discussed here earlier this year -- the company is also attending to support systems for manufacture and maintenance of the airship.

 The LMH-1 will have about 7,435 square meters (80,000 square feet) of envelope; helium tends to leak easily, and it is troublesome to make sure it doesn't, requiring inspection on both the outside and the inside of the envelope.
 Lockheed Martin has developed a robot, named the "Self-Propelled Instrument for Damage Evaluation & Repair (SPIDER)", to do the job.